Bachelor's degree Public relations Multilingual communication

-During the first year of this programme, you will receive a substantial training in accounting, company organisation, general economy, civil and social law, which will allow you to place any public relations activity within the economic and legal realities of the present world.
-You will also receive a cultural and historical approach which will be tackled by means of the semiology, anthropology, narratology or property courses.
-Studying foreign languages is also a big part of this first year.
-English and Dutch (or German) are taught in two different groups: beginners and intermediate.
+During the first year of this programme, you will receive a substantial training in accounting, company organisation, general economy, public and labour law, which will allow you to situate any public relation activity within the economic and legal realities of the present world.
+The programme also includes a cultural and historical approach which will be tackled by means of the semiology, anthropology, narratology or heritage courses.
+The study of foreign languages is also a big part of this first year.
+English and Dutch are taught in two different groups: beginner and intermediate levels.

-The Modern language section is the perfect appendix to the English and Dutch (or German) courses in the first year.
-It allows the student to study an additional foreign language: Spanish, Italian, but also Dutch or German if he/she did not choose those languages for the core courses.
-During the first year, the Spanish, Italian and German teachers start the language study all over again then accelerate the pace of knowledge acquisition for the spelling, conjugation and syntax.
-For the Dutch language, 2 groups are organised: beginners and intermediates.
+The multilingual communication section is the perfect appendix to the English and Dutch courses of the first year.
+It allows the students to study an additional foreign language: Spanish, Italian or German.
+During the first year, the Spanish, Italian and German teachers start the language study from scratch and then accelerate the pace for the assimilation of the spelling, conjugation and syntax rules.

-Note: The German course organization depends on the number of students who choose this language.
-If the necessary number is not reached, it is possible to follow the course of the second year for the intermediate students or to follow a course for “beginners” in a social promotion school.
+Note: The German course will only be organised if enough students register for it.
+If the necessary number is not reached, it is possible to follow the course of the second year for the intermediate students or to follow a course for beginners in a social advancement school.

 02 2nd year

-The second year is built upon events and exhibitions organisation, relationship with the press, the welcoming/protocol and the professional work placement in April.
-Thanks to the courses related to the public relations such as accounting software, foreign trade, marketing, computer science, database or statistics, the economic and quantitative precision persists.
-The second-year student keeps on studying English and Dutch (or German), acquires the vocabulary which is necessary to public relations and participate to conversation sessions.
+The second year revolves around event and exhibition organisation, press relations, receptions, protocols and a professional work placement in April.
+Through courses such as accounting software, foreign trade, marketing, computer science, databases and statistics, the economic and quantitative precision persists.
+The second-year student keeps on studying English and Dutch, acquires the vocabulary specific to public relations and participates to conversation sessions.

-The Modern languages section of the second year allows the student to study deeply the spelling, conjugation and syntax rules of the language he/she chose.
-Half of the courses of the second year are aimed at this additional language integration in the professional world of the public relations.
-The conversation sessions are an essential teaching line as well as the cultural approach of this language, therefore a cultural trip is organised in a country related to this language.
+The multilingual communication section of the second year allows the students to deepen their knowledge of the spelling, conjugation and syntax rules of the language they chose.
+Half of the courses of the second year aim at anchoring these additional linguistic skills to the PR realities of the professional world.
+Both conversation sessions and a cultural approach are essential parts of the teaching of the language.
+The latter includes a cultural trip in a country where the studied language is spoken.

 03 3rd year

-During the first semester, this graduation year is dedicated to the crisis communication, argumentation and the media-training, political communication and the ethical code of public relations, marketing and sales techniques.
-The student starts the creation of websites and enhance his/her English and Dutch (or German) language by means of active conversations.
-Of course, it is possible to dedicate this first semester to an Erasmus trip in the multiple European institutions with which the Haute Ecole Albert Jacquard have created strong ties.
-The whole second semester is dedicated to a four-month work placement (from February to the end of May), either in Belgium, either in a foreign country, within a communication/public relation institution that the intern has to choose.
+During the first semester, this graduation year focuses on crisis communication, argumentation and media training, political communication and the ethical code of public relations, marketing and sales techniques.
+The student starts the creation of websites and enhances his/her English and Dutch language skills by means of active conversations.
+Of course, it is possible to dedicate this first semester to an Erasmus stay in one of the multiple European institutions with which the Haute Ecole Albert Jacquard has forged strong links.
+The whole second semester is dedicated to a four-month work placement (from February to the end of May) either in Belgium or in a foreign country, within the communication/public relation department of an institution that the intern has to choose.

-The Modern languages section proposes the student to finish his/her programme by studying deeply the chosen language.
-Spelling, conjugation and syntax are still studied but conversation sessions are the core of this last year as well as and the deeper study of the chosen language culture.
+The multilingual communication section offers the students to end their programme by studying more deeply the chosen language.
+Spelling, conjugation and syntax are still studied but conversation sessions represent the core of this last year as well as and the advanced study of the culture linked to the chosen language.

-- Within specialized agencies in Communication and Public relations,
+- Within agencies specialised in communication and public relations

-- As technical service providers (who are working in partnership with agencies and freelance consultants): survey companies, dissemination services, events specialists, …
+- As technical service providers (working in partnership with agencies and freelance consultants): survey companies, broadcasting services, event specialists…

-The students of the Bachelor’s degree in Public relations are resourceful and efficient.
-They are ensured to work as employees in different professional areas such as private companies, banking and insurance companies, railway companies, public transportation, airports, telecommunications, political parties, Minister’s cabinets, trade unions, print media, radios, TV, press agencies, media centres, hospitals, NGOs, mutual funds, cinemas, theatres, museums, festivals organisations, international meetings, hotel chains, travel agencies, tourism offices, sports clubs and federations, …
+The students of the Bachelor’s Degree in Public Relations are resourceful and efficient.
+They can also definitely work as employees in different professional areas such as private companies, banking and insurance companies, railway companies, public transportation, airports, telecommunications, political parties, minister’s private offices, trade unions, print media, radios, TV, press agencies, media centres, hospitals, NGOs, cinemas, theatres, museums, festival organisation, international meetings, hotel chains, travel agencies, tourism offices, sports clubs and federations…

 Are you interested in this training?